Khananite/Marketplace/README.md

 ### Additional methods:

-I will also have additional methods, like a method for returning the "items for sale" array, which will be displayed on the front end, and mappings can't be returned in solidity.
+I will also have additional methods, like a method for returning the "items for sale" array, which will be displayed on the front end, and mappings can't be returned in solidity, and can't be looped over.

 ## Front-end: